 This is the most commonly asked question, so we want to give you a realistic idea of what one may cost.
 We provide a base price for each of our floor plans under the floor plans-pricing tab here on our website.
 When selecting a floor plan you can see what is included in the base price, when looking at what is standard you will notice some upgrade costs as well, these are some of our most common upgrades.
 Any upgrade not found on our website will be priced on an individual bases.
-This will provide you with a fairly accurate cost of the final unit, with the only variances based on any customizations you may require or the local jurisdiction may require.
+This will provide you with a fairly accurate cost of the floor plan you are interested in, with the only variances based on any customizations you may require or the local jurisdiction may require.

 We do not offer financing directly.
 As the Tiny Home movement is a bit new, financing can be a challenge as we wait for banks and other lenders to determine exactly how they want to loan on these structures.
 Having said that, there are some lenders who are starting to come around.
 After doing a bit of research, below are the various options we have found.
 The first two are “Tiny Home” specific.
 The others are a combination of personal loans and peer-to-peer financing.

 While shipping containers were made to be easily transported, they are not conducive to placing on a trailer and moving around each weekend as some of the “tiny homes” you see on TV.
 Those are made on trailers with normal wood construction.

 A 20′ container weighs approximately 4,800 pounds and a 40′ container weighs over 8,000 pounds.
 Fully built out, a 20′ container could weigh easily over 10,000 pounds and a 40′ container could be well over 20,000 pounds.

 These homes are made to be transported, set in place, and stay put.
 This does not mean that you could not easily move them to a new location should you have the need or should you sell it.
 This will just require a call to your local tow company.
 What it does mean, however, is that this is not something you would likely do yourself on your own trailer.